Penguins and Real Estate Investing

 Travel Insurance

 Travel insurance is required both for entry into Argentina and for boarding the ship.
-The policy must cover medical evacuation for at least $100,000 per person.
+The policy must cover medical evacuation of at least $100,000 per person.
 While there are some cruise specific options, we highly recommend including this coverage as part of a broader travel insurance policy given the potential for other travel interruptions such as flight delays or cancellations to impact your trip.
 We typically use American Express travel insurance, but please choose whomever works best for you as long as they provide the minimum level of medivac coverage.

 Booking Information